Polaron-Polariton Assisted Thermally Activated Superradiance

 \textit{System setup}.--- We consider a minimal model composed of two monomers with an energy gap of $\hbar\omega_\mathrm{M} = 3.71$ eV and a transition dipole moment magnitude of $\abs{\boldsymbol{\mu}} = 10$ Debye, positioned above a silver surface in a head-to-tail (J aggregate) configuration, as depicted in Fig.~\ref{Fig1}(a).
-The intermolecular and molecule-surface distance are chosen to be 1 nm and 10 nm, respectively, within the weak exciton-polariton coupling regime \cite{Chuang2024b}.
+The monomers are separated by 1 nm, and the molecule-surface distance is set to 10 nm to prevent the intrinsic loss mechanisms in the metal from dominating the decay process \cite{Ford1984} and to ensure the system remains within the weak exciton-polariton coupling regime \cite{Chuang2024b}.
+A more detailed analysis of the exciton-polariton coupling regime can be found in the previous work \cite{Wang2020}.
 In this setup, the monomers are coupled to a global polariton bath, while each monomer is individually coupled to an independent phonon (vibrational) bath, as illustrated in Fig.~\ref{Fig1}(b).
 The dielectric function of silver is modeled using an analytical expression \cite{Melikyan2014} fitted to experimental data \cite{Johnson1972}.
-For the phonon spectral density, we employ a super-Ohmic form, i.e., $J_\mathrm{V}(\omega) = \eta \omega^3 \omega_{\mathrm{cut}}^{-2} e^{-\omega / \omega_{\mathrm{cut}}}$, where $\eta$ is a dimensionless coupling constant, and $\omega_{\mathrm{cut}}$ denotes the cutoff frequency, fixed at $\omega_{\mathrm{cut}} = 100$ cm$^{-1}$ throughout this study.
+For the phonon spectral density, we employ a super-Ohmic form, i.e., $J_\mathrm{V}(\omega) = \eta \omega^3 \omega_{\mathrm{cut}}^{-2} e^{-\omega / \omega_{\mathrm{cut}}}$, where $\eta$ is a dimensionless exciton-phonon coupling constant (not related to the exciton-polariton coupling strength), and $\omega_{\mathrm{cut}}$ denotes the cutoff frequency, fixed at $\omega_{\mathrm{cut}} = 100$ cm$^{-1}$ throughout this study.
 Note that our theoretical framework applies to arbitrary dielectric environments and is not restricted to the super-Ohmic form of the phonon spectral density.
 This setup is chosen to reveal an anomalous superradiance behavior.
 We focus on the transition rate of the superradiant state, i.e., $\tilde{\Gamma}_k = \tilde{\Gamma}_\mathrm{S}$, where the expansion coefficients satisfy $U_{\alpha \mathrm{S}} = 1/\sqrt{2}$ for all $\alpha$.
 This state corresponds to the lowest-energy excited state of a J aggregate.
 Moreover, we set the temperature $T_\mathrm{P} = T_\mathrm{V} = T$.

 \textit{Polaron-polariton effect on superradiance}.--- First, to explore the effect of polarons and polaritons on molecular superradiance, we vary the exciton-phonon coupling strength $\eta$ and place molecules above a silver surface to introduce exciton-polariton coupling.
 Fig.~\ref{Fig:Coupling}(a) presents the rate enhancement, defined as the transition rate of the dimer $\tilde{\Gamma}_\mathrm{S}(2)$ normalized by that of the monomer $\tilde{\Gamma}_\mathrm{S}(1)$, as a function of $\eta$ at $T = 0~\mathrm{K}$ for systems with exciton-polariton coupling (silver surface) and without it (free space).
 In free space, the rate enhancement decreases monotonically as $\eta$ increases; in contrast, when above a silver surface, the enhancement initially increases before eventually decreasing.
 This initial rise in rate enhancement highlights a key distinction between the polariton-free and polariton-assisted superradiance, and appears to contradict the conventional understanding that exciton-phonon coupling generally suppresses superradiance.
 To investigate the origin of this anomalous behavior, we plot the transition rates of the dimer and monomer separately in Fig.~\ref{Fig:Coupling}(b).
 It is shown that the trend observed in the rate enhancement closely follows that of the dimer’s superradiance rate $\tilde{\Gamma}_\mathrm{S}(2)$.